plawlost/yazzone/data/essays/mvp.md

 ## The Glass

 My father was in prison most of my life.
-Political reasons—he wrote things the government didn't like.
+Political reasons—he was a governor who wouldn't play along.
 I saw him through glass, once a month, maybe twice if we were lucky.

 Here's what I remember.
 I'd prepare things to tell him all week.
 Small things—a grade, a project, something funny that happened.
 I'd rehearse them in my head on the drive there.
 Then we'd sit on opposite sides of the glass and I'd have maybe twenty minutes.
 No hugs.
 No silence that wasn't expensive.
 Every second had to carry weight.